bagnaram/bagnaram.github.io/_posts/2020-12-1-keyboard.md

 };
 ```

 Assign the keymap to the default keyboard layout.
-This is done by defauld
+(This is done by default
-since there is only one kefmap defined.
+since there is only one keymap defined.)

 With the code built it is now time to compile with avr-gcc and flash it with
 AVRDude.
 To compile simply run the QMK makefile and then flash.